| |

 There are certainly other methods that can be used and while they do work, I don't think they work as well as this ketchup cleaning tip but I have listed them below in case you're looking for some other options.

 2. Bar Keepers Friend - I use Bar Keepers Friend all around the house and buy it in bulk so I never run out.
-I especially like using it on stainless steel and always like the results but this method (like the one above) will require some elbow grease and lots of rubbing and buffing.
+I especially like using it on stainless steel and always like the results but this method (like the one above) will require a little elbow grease and lots of rubbing and buffing.
 You'll start by sprinkling the copper item with the cleanser, add water, and scrub!
-Rinse well and buff dry when done.
+Rinse well and buff dry with a clean rag when done.

 3. Lemon and Salt - this method smells amazing but again, you'll need to use your scrubbing powers to get the copper shiny!